Table of Contents

 Land Purchase in Turkey – Residential Lands

 There is another type of land which is a hybrid of residential and comer lands, which offer both offices and residential units, some even shopping centers.

 Land Purchase in Turkey – Tourism Lands

 Tourism lands offer the development of hotels, resorts, or sometimes more humble hospitality options.
-Those can be both, in city centers or holiday areas, as can be expected.
-Just keep in mind that all shores of all seas in Turkey are open to the public and to put this in practice there must be a minimum of 50 meters between your construction and the sea.
-Even that area of the land can only be used to be built for leisure units such as restaurants, gym, spa, etc… and your hotel or resort needs to be further back.
+Those can be both in city centers or holiday areas, as can be expected.
+Just keep in mind that all shores of all seas in Turkey are open to the public and to put this in practice; there must be a minimum of 50 meters between your construction and the seashore.

 No reason to mention the fact that health lands are reserved for hospitals; but there is a small catch, commercial lands can be taken into consideration for the development of health centers.